|

 The steps in the DO IT! strategy are:

-D Describe the specific problem or the goal Ask your partner these questions to encourage him or her to describe the problem or goal:
+Describe the specific problem or the goal | Ask your partner these questions to

-O Outline lots of ways to solve the problem or meet the goal Ask your partner these questions to encourage him or her to outline ways to solve the problem or meet the goal:
+Outline lots of ways to solve the problem or meet the goal | Ask your partner these questions to

-I Identify the consequences of each plan and choose the best plan.
-Ask your partner these questions to encourage him or her to take action:
+Identify the consequences of each plan and choose the best plan. | Ask your partner these questions to

-T Take action Ask your partner these questions:
+Take action | Ask your partner these questions:

-!
-Celebrate success when your partner meets the goal!
+Celebrate success when your partner meets the goal! |

 Here is an example of an interaction where a mentor (Bill) asks questions to help his partner (Dan) use the goal setting and problem solving strategy.
 The mentor asks questions to help Dan use the DO IT! strategy.